qmk/qmk_firmware/keyboards/niu_mini/keymaps/codecoffeecode/readme.md

-## Lauren's 40% Keymap
+## CodeCoffeeCode's 40% Keymap

+- Added Delete to Layer 1
-- Based on the Ergodox Planck EZ RGB.
-This is the first attempt.
-I'm prioritizing having common characters for programming.
+- Swapped Tab and Esc like on the Planck EZ
+- Put all the Arrows on the bottom row, moving the Forward Slash to beside Enter